shrav-6/fullstack-apartment-management-system/documentation/Build_and_Deployment.md

   },
   ```

-The backend code will run in http://localhost:5173/ (this url will be running and will be mapped with the another port in docker)
+The frontend code will run in http://localhost:5173/ (this url will be running and will be mapped with the another port in docker)

 ### **Running Testcases **